-Shown below are the default settings that the mesh will contain.
+Shown below are the default settings that the mesh will contain:

-For the automatic sizing, only a global mesh fineness needs to be set and all additional parameters will be set automatically according to the geometry features and the chosen fineness.
-Its value basically defines the characteristic element size for each solid, ranging from 1 – very coarse to 10 – very fine.
+For the automatic sizing, only a global mesh fineness needs to be defined and all additional parameters will be set automatically according to the geometry features and the chosen fineness.
+Its value defines the characteristic element size for each solid, ranging from 1 – very coarse to 10 – very fine.

-A fine mesh will result in a better resolution of small geometric features, but will also increase computation time and memory demand of the simulation.
+A fine mesh will result in a better resolution of small geometric features, but will also increase the computation time and memory demand of the simulation.
 The standard setting of 5 (moderate) will usually provide a good compromise between accuracy and resource consumption and is recommended for a first trial.

 For mesh independence or convergence studies the sizing can be refined.

 Manual sizing gives you the freedom to define the maximum edge length and the minimum edge length of the cells.
 The intermediate cell size is adjusted accordingly.